EnMAP-Box/enmap-box-documentation/source/general/features.rst

 ==========

 The EnMAP-Box adds more that 190 :ref:`processing algorithms <Processing Algorithms>` to the QGIS Processing Framework.
-Start them from the QGIS/EnMAP-Box GUI, in python or the command line, and connect them with algorithms from other plugins in the QGIS Model Builder.
+Start them from the QGIS/EnMAP-Box GUI, from python, command line interfaces, or connect them with algorithms from other plugins in the QGIS Model Builder.

 .. tabs::